Exclusive: Venezuela removes eight tonnes of gold from central bank - sources

 And in March, Ugandan authorities said they were investigating the country’s biggest gold refinery over imports of an estimated 7.4 tonnes of gold - valued at around $300 million - after state-run media reported it could have originated from Venezuela.

+The State Department spokesman said countries should take “appropriate legal measures” to stop “corrupt individuals” from selling off Venezuelan assets.

-Reporting by Mayela Armas; Writing by Luc Cohen; Editing by Daniel Flynn and David Gregorio
+Reporting by Mayela Armas; Additional reporting by Lesley Wroughton in Washington; Writing by Luc Cohen; Editing by Daniel Flynn, David Gregorio and Tom Brown